intarchboard/draft-iab-rfc4052bis/draft-iab-rfc4052bis.md

 Procedures for sending, managing, and responding to liaison statements are discussed in {{?I-D.kuehlewind-iab-rfc4053bis}}.

-Note that communications between organizations have no impact to any other IETF contributions and should follow the same IETF process and polices and should be open to everyone for inputs and contributions, e.g., input discussion in specific working group in the IETF.
+Note that communications between organizations have no impact on any other IETF contributions, and should follow the same IETF process and policies and should be open to everyone for inputs and contributions, e.g., input discussion in specific working group in the IETF.

 # Liaison Manager Responsibilities {#manager}

-The main responsibility of the liaison manager is to ensure good, formally correct, productive, and timely (formal and informal) communication between the organizations.
+The main responsibility of the liaison manager is to ensure good, productive, and timely (formal and informal) communication between the organizations.
 This often includes:

 - Ensure received liaison statements are recorded and delivered to the relevant groups.